Dzirttos/GitInstruction/GitTutorial.md

 * **git commit -m "message"** - make a commit
 * **git log** - shows the history of all our commits with thier hashcodes

+*"Surfing" through:*
+* **git checkout "hashcode"** - switch between commits.
+You must know and least 4 starting symbols of hashcode of the commit you wish to switch to.